Treatment For Knee Pain

-In our experience there are essentially 2 kinds of knee pain sufferer.
-There are those with shorter term or milder knee pain who are looking for ‘pain relief’, and there are those who have suffered a great deal with their knee pain and are looking for a more long term result.
-In either case we can often help.
+In our experience, there are essentially 2 kinds of knee pain sufferers.
+There are those with shorter-term or milder knee pain who are looking for ‘pain relief’, and there are those who have suffered a great deal with their knee pain and are looking for a more long term result.
+In either case, we can often help.
 Most cases of knee pain respond very well to a systematic 3 step rehabilitation process.

 Step 1 – Get An In Depth Diagnosis

 Getting an in depth diagnosis means working with someone who can explain to you WHY the pain, injury, wear & tear or damage has occurred.
 If you have meniscus damage on your right side, some osteoarthritis on your left or maybe just stubborn tendon pain at the front of either knee those are all symptoms of something more fundamental.